Oneflow-Inc/oneflow/oneflow/ir/oneflow-jit/README.md

 - Importer: convert OneFlow's representation to MLIR and and vice versa.
 - Executor: three types of executor under development or consideration
   - Re-dispatch: convert every MLIR op to one User Op and have eager interpreter dispatch them.
 10% performance boost over pure eager mode is expected.
 This will be used for `oneflow.jit.trace` mainly.
-  - Batched-Op-Kernel: convert all MLIR ops to one UserOp and Kernel.
+  - Batched op kernel: convert all MLIR ops to one UserOp and Kernel.
 This will be used to support CUDA graph.
-  - Direct-Kernel-launch: generate and launch kernel directly.
+  - Direct kernel launch: generate and launch kernel directly.

 ### Principle